Marco Polo condo fire

 2017 condominium fire in Honolulu, Hawaii, U.S.

 The Marco Polo condo fire was a high-rise fire that occurred at 2:17 p.m. on July 14, 2017, in the 36-story Marco Polo condominium building at 2333 Kapiolani Boulevard in the McCully-Mōʻiliʻili neighborhood of Honolulu, Hawaii.
 4 people were killed, and 13 others (including 1 firefighter) were injured.
 Over 200 units were damaged or destroyed (Note: More than 80 units were damaged, 30 were destroyed, and over 130 sustained water damage.) giving the destruction of the building at more than $100 million.
-Additionally, concern about the abatement of asbestos, which was built into the Marco Polo structure, is under investigation by the state of Hawai'i's Department of Health and Department of Labor's workplace safety division.
+Additionally, concern about the abatement of asbestos, which was built into the Marco Polo structure, was under investigation by the state of Hawai'i's Department of Health and Department of Labor's workplace safety division.

 Building history

 The Marco Polo was completed in 1971.
 A previous fire in 2013 caused $1.1 million in property damage to two apartments, but no injuries were reported.